Long-Term Dangers of Percocet Abuse

 Some long-term symptoms of Percocet abuse include:

-- The building of a tolerance, which means greater amounts of the drug will be required to produce the same effects.
-Tolerance is a good indication of addiction.
+- Building a tolerance means greater amounts of the drug will be required to produce the same effects.
+Therefore, tolerance is a good indication of addiction.

-- Liver problems and kidney failure, as well as damage to other crucial organs.
+- Liver problems, kidney failure, and damage to other crucial organs.

 - The weakening of bones; osteoporosis.